jro31/jethro-codes/_articles/projects/meals-of-change.md

 end
 ```

-These methods return the each photo's public URL, so to get the photo, it's simply a case of returning the result of each method with the recipe:
+These methods return each photo's public URL, so to get the photo, it's simply a case of returning the result of each method with the recipe:

 ```rb
 render json: {